mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Confidentiality of the Group Secrets

 Group secrets are derived from (i) previous group secrets, and (ii) the root key of a ratcheting tree.
-Only group members know their leaf secret key in the group, therefore, the root key of the group's ratcheting tree is secret and thus so are all values derived from it.
+Only group members know their leaf private key in the group, therefore, the root key of the group's ratcheting tree is secret and thus so are all values derived from it.

 Initial leaf keys are known only by their owner and the group creator, because they are derived from an authenticated key exchange protocol.
 Subsequent leaf keys are known only by their owner. [[TODO: or by someone who replaced them.]]

-Note that the long-term identity keys used by the protocol MUST be distributed by an honnest authentication service for parties to authenticate their legitimate peers.
+Note that the long-term identity keys used by the protocol MUST be distributed by an "honnest" authentication service for parties to authenticate their legitimate peers.

 ## Authentication